 $^{^{29}}$ For Election Day drop boxes, the percentage located at election offices was calculated as C4b/C4a x 100 and the percentage located at other sites was calculated as C4c/C4a x 100.
-For early voting drop boxes, the percentage located at election offices was calculated as C5b/C5a x 100 and the percentage located at other sites was calculated as C5c/C5a x 100.
-Casewise deletion was used at the state level; percentages may not sum to 100% because of this casewise deletion or because of rounding.
+For early voting drop boxes, the percentage located at election offices was calculated as C5b/C5a x 100 and the percentage located at other sites was calculated as C5b/C5a x 100 and the percentage located at other sites was calculated as C5b/C5a x 100 and the state level; percentages may not sum to 100% because of this casewise deletion or because of rounding.

-30 The number of mail ballots returned by drop box was reported in item C6a of the 2022 EAVS.
+$^{^{30}}$ The number of mail ballots returned by drop box was reported in item C6a of the 2022 EAVS.
 The percentage of mail ballots returned by drop box was calculated as C6a/C1b x 100.
 The percentage of all ballots cast that were returned by drop box was calculated as C6a/F1a x 100.
 Casewise deletion was used at the state level in calculating the national percentages.